Data: Etymology and terminology

-The Latin word data is the plural of datum, "(thing) given," and the neuter past participle of dare, "to give".
-The first English use of the word "data" is from the 1640s.
-The word "data" was first used to mean "transmissible and storable computer information" in 1946.
-The expression "data processing" was first used in 1954.
+The Latin word data is the plural of datum, "(something) given", which is the neuter past participle of dare, "to give".
+The first English use of the word data is from the 1645.
+Data was first used to mean "transmissible and storable computer information" in 1946.
+The expression data processing was first used in 1954.

-When "data" is used more generally as a synonym for "information", it is treated as a mass noun in singular form.
+When data is used more generally as a synonym for information, it is treated as a mass noun in singular form.
 This usage is common in everyday language and in technical and scientific fields such as software development and computer science.
-One example of this usage is the term "big data".
-When used more specifically to refer to the processing and analysis of sets of data, the term retains its plural form.
-This usage is common in the natural sciences, life sciences, social sciences, software development and computer science, and grew in popularity in the 20th and 21st centuries.
-Some style guides do not recognize the different meanings of the term and simply recommend the form that best suits the target audience of the guide.
-For example, APA style as of the 7th edition requires "data" to be treated as a plural form.
+One example of this usage is the term big data.
+When used more specifically to refer to the processing and analysis of sets of data, the term retains its plural form, a usage that has grown in popularity in the 20th and 21st centuries, being common in the natural sciences, life sciences, social sciences, computer science, and in software engineering.
+Some style guides do not recognize the different meanings of the term and simply recommend the form that best suits the target audience of the guide; for example, APA style as of the 7th edition requires data to be treated as a plural form.